fireball-anonymous/fireball-preview/README.md

 - combat_state_update
 ```

-The meanings of these events are discussed in Appendix A of the FIREBALL paper.
+The meanings of these events are discussed in Appendix B of the FIREBALL paper.
 Each event contains at least the
 following keys:

 - `combat_id`: Used for data partitioning, should be the same across all events in a gameplay instance.